danielcarrascoza/autism-learning/README.md

 3. An extension of the last one, find actual neurodivergent K-12 students to better understand and manually write labels for a better dataset that can then be used to perform this.
 4. Make lessons based on item 1 - generation

-The project has potential: I believe that having an attention meter that is trained on actual students on the spectrum would be beneficial to teachers who struggle with teaching neurodivergent kids.
+I believe that having an attention meter that is trained on actual students on the spectrum would be beneficial to teachers who struggle with teaching neurodivergent kids.
 This can be done by analyzing student data from a school, getting permission to film and label students' attention, and researching good lesson plans

 This repository has a neural network that grabs from features.
 The dataset is poor and did not capture enough feature mapping from it.